- Academic Affairs

-Chronic orofacial pain represents an economic burden both in the United States and worldwide affecting 5-10% of the population.
-We have developed a novel and comprehensive genetic, behavioral and imaging approach to study the role of genetic variations on pain mechanisms in healthy participants as well as participants with facial, jaw and headache pain.
+Chronic orofacial pain represents an economic burden in the United States and worldwide affecting 5 percent to 10 percent of the population.
+We have developed a novel and comprehensive genetic, behavioral, and imaging approach to study the role of genetic variations on pain mechanisms in healthy participants as well as participants with facial, jaw, and headache pain.

 You may qualify if:

 - You are 18 to 65 years of age

 - You are either in good health or you have had headaches, facial pain, and/or jaw pain recently

 This research study:

 - Requires one screening visit for ensuring eligibility

 - Requires one experimental study session lasting no more than four hours